o-william-white/skim2mito/README.md

 ## Download example data

-We will use a subset of three Apis mellifera samples from Parejo et al 2020 https://academic.oup.com/gbe/article/12/12/2535/5900668
+We will use a subset of eight Apis mellifera samples from Parejo et al 2020 https://academic.oup.com/gbe/article/12/12/2535/5900668

 ```
 # set up sra-tools environment